 There are 8 Medigap plans that cover varying Medicare out-of-pocket costs.
-Medigap Plan G offers strong financial protection from inflation-affected Medicare fees, by covering all Medicare’s out-of-pocket costs except for your premium and Part B deductible.
+Medigap Plan G offers strong financial protection from inflation affected Medicare fees.
+This is accomplished by covering all Medicare’s out-of-pocket costs except for your Part B deductible.

-If you want a Medigap to protect you from Original Medicare’s increasing costs, call one of our Senior65 licensed insurance agents at 800-930-7956.
+If you want a Medigap to protect you from Original Medicare’s increasing costs, call one of our licensed agents at 800-930-7956.

 Our agents cannot charge you a fee for a quote or to enroll you in a Medicare health plan.